 What if I found my own contractor to do the work?

 The Community Development Block Grant program requires that the Town of Bristol goes out to bid for home repair projects.
 If you have a contractor that is interested in bidding on the project, please encourage them to apply to be on Bristol’s Preferred Contractor list.
-The qualifications and requirements for contractors is provided below.
+The qualifications and requirements for contractors are provided below.

 What if I’m a contractor and I’m interested in being on Bristol’s Preferred Contractor list?